rayanaprata/rayanaprata/README.md

 - 📱 Mobile Development with Swift for iOS student
 - 🚀 HTML, CSS, Javascript and ReactJS lover
 - 🎓 Graduating in Systems Analysis and Development at IFSC
-- 👩🏻‍🎓 Postgraduate degree in Mobile Development
+- 👩🏻‍🎓 Postgraduate degree in Mobile Development at Unyleya
-- 👩🏻‍🎓 Postgraduate degree in Product Management
+- 👩🏻‍🎓 Postgraduate degree in Product Management at Descomplica
 - 📚 Studying to be the best mobile developer I can be
 - 🙋🏻 Interested in helping women get into technology and development
 - 💬 You can call me to talk about technology studies, early career, mobile development and front-end